ragelink/cf-worker-build-deleter/README.md

 This project is organized as follows:

 - The root directory contains a wrapper script (`delete_deployments.py`) that calls the implementation in the `deleter` directory
-- The `deleter` directory contains the actual implementation, including Docker configuration files
+- The `deleter` directory contains the actual implementation, including:
+  - `src/` - Core Python files and requirements
+  - `scripts/` - Shell scripts for easier execution
+  - `docker/` - Docker configuration files
+  - `config/` - Configuration templates
 - Configuration files (envfile) can be placed in either the root directory or the `deleter` directory

 ## Installation